Last updated: April 27, 2026

 What Is a High Press?

-A high press is a defensive strategy where a team applies pressure high up the pitch, close to the opponent’s goal.
+A high press football is a defensive strategy where a team applies pressure high up the pitch, close to the opponent’s goal.

 The objective is simple: